xpepermint/vue-cli-template/README.md

 # vue-cli-template

-> A simple Vue.js CLI template supporting server-side and client-side rendering.
+> A simple Vue.js CLI template for client-side and server-side rendering.

 ## Related Projects